flupe/agda2lambox/README.md

   - [ ] Module applications
   - [ ] Projection-like
 - [ ] Support primitives (ints and floats)

 - [ ] Setup compilation to Wasm/Rust using Certicoq
-  - [ ] May require generating λ□ terms for an older MetaCoq
 - [ ] Setup proper testing infrastructure

+## Icebox

+Things that ought to be implemented, but not right now.

+- [ ] Caching of compiled modules.

 ## References